bhargavi852004/AI-Driven-Guest-Experience-Personalization-System-for-Hospitality/README.md

 **Objective:** Analyze guest reviews using **Natural Language Processing (NLP)** to monitor sentiment trends and generate real-time alerts.

 **Key Steps:**
-1. **Data Collection & Preprocessing** – Loaded and cleaned guest feedback data, tokenized text, and removed stopwords.
+1. Loaded and cleaned guest feedback data, tokenized text, and removed stopwords and Created Embeddings and Inserting Embeddings and Metadata into index
-2. **Sentiment Analysis** – Used **VADER** for rule-based sentiment scoring and **BERT-based sentiment classification** for deeper insights.
+2. Used Sentiment Analysis for rule-based sentiment scoring  for deeper insights.
-3. **Trend Monitoring & Insights** – Tracked sentiment over time, identified top positive/negative topics using **TF-IDF & LDA Topic Modeling**.
+3. Tracked sentiment over time, identified top positive/negative topics.
-4. **Integration with Hospitality System** – Created automated alerts for staff when negative sentiment was detected.
+4. Created automated alerts for Manager when negative sentiment was detected for hospitality.

 ✅ **Outcome:** Implemented **real-time guest sentiment tracking**, allowing proactive issue resolution and improved guest satisfaction.